instance01/fish-rl-alife/guide/guide.md

 a few status informations about the shark itself but also the animals it sees.
 For scalability, only a subset of animals can be observed, making the environment a partially observable one.
-Specifically, the orientation (scaled from radians to the range $[-1, 1]$) and the readiness to procreate are included as status information.
+Specifically, the orientation (scaled from radians to the range `[-1, 1]`) and the readiness to procreate are included as status information.
 Next, distance and angle to each wall that is in the view distance of the current shark is added.
 Since there are 4 walls, this results in 8 values.
 If walls are disabled (i.e. a torus is used), the 8 values are replaced by zeroes.
 One of the main principles of the environment is a consistent observation space, which is achieved by this sort of zero-padding.
-Next, $n$ 3-tuple slots are used for sharks that may or may not be visible. $n$ is a hyperparameter that is set beforehand and stays constant throughout training and evaluation.
+Next, `n` 3-tuple slots are used for sharks that may or may not be visible. `n` is a hyperparameter that is set beforehand and stays constant throughout training and evaluation.
 One 3-tuple slot consists of the distance to the other shark, the angle to the shark and the orientation of the other shark.
 Sharks that are outside of the visible range lead to zero-padding.
-After this, $m$ slots of the same structure are available for the fishes.
+After this, `m` slots of the same structure are available for the fishes.

 ## Reward

 The environment returns a dictionary with sharks as keys and the reward attained by the respective shark.
-The reward of a shark increases by $+10$ when it eats a fish.
+The reward of a shark increases by `+10` when it eats a fish.

 ## Step